Assess and continuously monitor your supply chain against ESG criteria

 Take actionable steps to reduce ESG risk with built-in remediation recommendations and guidance.

 Store and distribute energy, pollution, diversity, accounting and conflict of interest policy documents and more for dialog and attestation.
+Leverage built-in automated document analysis based on AWS natural language processing and machine learning analytics to confirm key criteria are addressed.

 Identify, alert and communicate exceptions to common behavior with built-in report templates.